Above: Ahraf Sewailam as Ali Baba.

 Known for her “powerful, crystal-clear voice,” Kathlene Ritch (Lohengrin) has sung with such noted ensembles as the New York Philharmonic, London Sinfonietta, and the Vienna Philharmonic.
 She made her solo debut at Lincoln Center with the American Symphony Orchestra in Listz’s Dante’s Inferno.
 With that same ensemble, she recorded a live concert version of Die ägyptische Helena as Hermione opposite Deborah Voigt’s Helen.
 Kathlene’s true passion, musical theater, has been a lifelong pursuit.
 Two of her career highlights were performing Sweeney Todd at Lincoln Center, and Carousel at Carnegie Hall.
 Kathlene lives in Santa Fe where she sings with the Santa Fe Desert Chorale, is the accompanist for the Santa Fe High School choral and musical theater programs, as well as cantor and children’s choir director at the Church of the Holy Faith.
 She still travels around the country singing with the Grammy-winning ensemble, Conspirare, most recently as a soloist in the oratorio Considering Matthew Shepard, which was the subject of a PBS documentary in 2018.

 Kathlene is also an on-air announcer for Classical 95.5 KHFM Santa Fe/Albuquerque.
 She is the host of all live Broadcasts of Opera Southwest on KHFM, for which she has won a “Golden Mike” award from the New Mexico Broadcasters Association.

 This program is a part of the WFMT Radio Network Opera Series, a series designed to complement the Metropolitan Opera broadcasts to fill out the year with great Opera content.
-The series begins in May and lasts until November.
+The series begins in June and lasts until November.